franko/regress-pro/new-docs/intro.rst

   - a number of thin films, possibly a single film or none
   - the environment where measurement is done (usually "vacuum").

-Each film defined in the film stack corresponds to a material whose optical properties should be given, either as a table of values, either as a model.
+Each material used in the film stack will be associated to a refractive index resolved in wavelength.
-In addition the thickness expressed in Angstrom for each film is given on the text field on the right.
+In the film stack the thickness of each layer is entered in the corresponding text field on the right.
+In Regress Pro all the thicknesses are expressed in Angstrom and the wavelengths in nanometers.

 .. note::
    The nominal thickness is a just reference value and does not need to be exact as the fit algorithm will usually search a best fit value.